tactik8/kekyll_test/en/privacy_policy/index.md

 ## Your rights and how to exercise them
 {{ site.data.website.sourceOrganization.name.en }} respects your legal rights with regard to your PI and has set up procedures to deal with the following requests:

-a) Access and rectification: You have the right to access the PI that we have collected about you, check its accuracy, make any necessary changes and request a copy of it, subject to the exceptions provided by law.
+### Access and rectification:
+You have the right to access the PI that we have collected about you, check its accuracy, make any necessary changes and request a copy of it, subject to the exceptions provided by law.
 You can also modify some PI directly in your customer account on our web platforms.

+### Withdrawal of consent
-b) Withdrawal of consent: In certain circumstances, you also have the right to withdraw your consent to the use of your PI for purposes that are not essential to the provision of our products and services, including the provision of targeted advertising and surveys.
+In certain circumstances, you also have the right to withdraw your consent to the use of your PI for purposes that are not essential to the provision of our products and services, including the provision of targeted advertising and surveys.
 If you choose to withdraw your consent to such use, this will generally result in the termination of your contractual relationship with us.

-c) Portability (effective September 2024): You have the right to request that some of your PI be made available to you or another data controller in a structured, commonly used and readable format.
+### Portability (effective September 2024)
+You have the right to request that some of your PI be made available to you or another data controller in a structured, commonly used and readable format.

+### Questions and complaints
-d) Questions and complaints: You may find that our Privacy Commitment does not answer your questions in sufficient detail.
+You may find that our Privacy Commitment does not answer your questions in sufficient detail.
 If this is the case, please contact the PCPPI as soon as possible.
 The contact details of the PCPPI are provided in Section 3.
 Similarly, any complaint about non-compliance with the principles set out in this Commitment should be made to the

 Any enquiry relating to this section should be addressed to the PCPPI. {{ site.data.website.sourceOrganization.name.en }} will respond to such requests within 30 days of receipt.
 If {{ site.data.website.sourceOrganization.name.en }} is unable to meet this deadline or needs additional time to respond to a request, it will notify the Data Subject in writing.

 ## Commitment updates
-a) Applicable version
+### Applicable version

 This Commitment is effective as of the date set forth above and supersedes all prior versions. {{ site.data.website.sourceOrganization.name.en }}’s collection, use, disclosure and other handling of a Data Subject’s PI will be governed by the version of the Commitment in effect at that time.

-b) Changes to the Commitment
+### Changes to the Commitment

 {{ site.data.website.sourceOrganization.name.en }} may modify this Commitment from time to time at its sole discretion.
 If the Commitment is amended, you will be notified of the changes by a notice posted on the home page of our web platforms and in our communication tools for a specified period of time.